 …I think I am not being unreasonable when I question if you really mean that you believe in women’s authority.

 I’m trying to think good thoughts.
 I mean, 6 of 9 female leaders spoke at conference in 3 of the 5 sessions.
 Proportionally that’s an outsized representation of female leadership.
-There are only nine women who are on the bench, compared to now several hundred men.
-We get an outside voice proportionally speaking.
+There are only nine women who are on the bench, compared to I dink know how many men.
+We get an outsized voice proportionally speaking.
 I get it.
 And women got to pray and conduct at “our” session, so that’s good.
 The music for the women’s session was a recording of a women’s choir.

 But the presence of so many men in women’s meetings makes me doubt myself and my own priesthood power and authority.
 Don’t men trust us?
 Do they trust me to lead?
 Should I trust me?